 Flexibility is a Reflection of Health, Not Stretching

 Hormonal imbalances can also make your nervous system react in such a way that you have muscular tightness and feel the need to stretch.
-Women who have estrogen dominance (and low progesterone), and men with low testosterone levels may experience a tight lower back and hip region, giving them the inclination to want to stretch those areas out.
+Women who have estrogen dominance, and men with low testosterone levels may experience a tight lower back and hip region, giving them the inclination to want to stretch those areas out.
 Thyroid and adrenal gland hormone imbalances can result in similar problems too.

 Yoga Is Not Just Stretching

-Yoga?
+How about yoga?
 Let’s first say that yoga and stretching are not the same thing, yet many people associate the two because that is how it has unfortunately evolved in many areas.
 Most yoga classes today have students trying to force themselves into a yoga pose they are not ready to do and they overstretch.
 This is Westernized yoga and not the way it was intended to be.
-Yoga is intended to relax the entire body with certain poses and deep breathing resulting in inner harmony and focus on one’s self, not to stress your body out by stretching it in shapes you are not ready or able to do.
-So yoga may be beneficial if performed in a controlled fashion, within your means, and within the yoga philosophy.
+Yoga is intended to relax the entire body with certain poses and deep breathing resulting in inner harmony and focus on ones self, not to stress your body out by stretching it in shapes you are not ready or able to do.
+Yoga can be very beneficial if performed in a controlled fashion, within your means, and within the yoga philosophy.

 Stretching may increase your flexibility, but you will most likely be weaker and the results are often short-lived.
 Saying that stretching reduces injuries or improves endurance performance, (the two main reasons given for stretching), is like saying certain shoes will make you run or jump faster.
 Many continue to make both these claims, yet neither has ever been proven, and many still buy the shoes and stretch with them on.
 Stretching is not exercise and not a warm-up before a run or any activity.
 Aerobic activity is the best warm-up as it increases flexibility in a safe way while improving oxygen utilization, lung capacity, and fat burning.

 To quote Jack LaLanne, “Have you ever seen a lion stretch before it attacks?”
 Animals don’t [static] stretch in nature, more on that here.
 I guess we can call their natural movements “dynamic stretching” but I prefer to call it natural movements.
+When you see an animal stretch, like a lion, really what he is doing is contracting muscles in a lengthening motion – not just stretching.
 Moving naturally via natural range on motion is perfectly fine, and encouraged.
-However, if you’re performing these types of activities and you need to do several repetitions to “loosen up” then you should consider why that is so – there is some underlying muscle imbalance.
-High knees, butt kicks, and other similar exercises performed after an aerobic warm-up are natural movements; some feel they should be classified as “stretching.”
+However, if you’re performing these types of activities and you need to do several repetitions to “loosen up” then you should consider why that is so; there is some underlying muscle imbalance.
+High knees, butt kicks, and other similar exercises performed after an aerobic warm-up are natural movements; some feel they should be classified as “stretching”.
 Essentially, if you are moving well throughout the day you are always stretching to some degree.

 So balance your muscles and your entire body by balancing your life with proper exercise, diet, and other lifestyle factors.
-Stop drinking that Kool-Aid propaganda and just say “No!” to stretching!
+Stop drinking that Kool-Aid propaganda and when someone asks “Is Stretching Good or Bad for You?” – just say “No!” to stretching!

 Update – January 2012: Here’s a good post at Sweat Science that discusses a 2010 study done at Florida State showing that trained distance runners became about 5% less efficient if they did static stretching before a run and a recent study done by the same group that suggests that dynamic stretching does not affect (good or bad) running endurance performance in trained male runners.